RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Women in the Old Testament

 The most well-known Bible stories seem to involve men: Moses, Sampson, David and Goliath and Daniel in the lion’s den to name but a few.
-But there are many strong women characters whose stories are told less, but are no less significant in Biblical history.
+But there are many strong female characters whose stories are told less but are no less significant in Biblical history.
 For example:

 - Deborah, the judge.
 Before Israel had kings, it was ruled by judges.
 Her story is found in Judges 4-5, where she is shown to be a strong warrior-like leader of her people.

 - Queen Esther.
 Her story is found in the Book of Esther.
 She is a Jew who marries the king of Persia, the head of the ruling empire.
 She plays a significant role in avoiding a massacre of her people.

 It is evident from the gospel accounts that Jesus had many women followers, as well as men.
 Two particular friends were the sisters Mary and Martha, whose home he often stayed at with his disciples.
 One story tells how Mary sat at Jesus’ feet, the traditional posture of a disciple with their rabbi (Luke 10:38-42).
 This was not seen to be the usual place of women; they belonged in the home, looking after the men, and men did the serious learning.
 But Jesus commended her for her actions.

 Jesus is regularly shown to have compassion for women who are rejected and abused by men.
 Two examples include the woman of Samaria in John 4.
 She is said to have had five husbands, a sign that she had been passed around by many men.
 Jesus meets her at a well and treats her with respect and dignity, offering her hope.

 The other example is the woman caught in adultery, found in John 8.
 She is dragged in front of Jesus by the religious rulers, who ask whether she should be stoned for what she has done.
 Jesus tells them, "He who is without sin should cast the first stone."
 This was an act of mercy for her, and a criticism of the men who brought her to him.